The d-separation criterion in Categorical Probability: Deciding causal compatibility with d -separation

 In order to define the classical notion of $d$-separation, we note that certain gs-monoidal string diagrams have an underlying DAG, given by using wires as nodes and taking the edges to be $\to$ as in~\Cref{defn:categoricalSep}.
 We use the term \emph{DAG path} to refer to an undirected path in this DAG, i.e.~to a sequence of wires connected by boxes from input to output or vice versa (but \emph{not} from input to input or output to output).
+For example, in the string diagram

+there are two undirected paths witnessing $W_1 - W_3$, namely on the one hand the direct path $W_1, W_3$ and on the other hand the indirect $W_1, W_2, W_3$.
+Only the second is a DAG path since its two steps are input to output and output to input, while going from $W_1$ to $W_3$ directly would be input of $b$ to input of $b$.
 We also define the ancestor wires of a given set of wires as

 and the set of descendant wires as